TISDAGSKLUBBEN – THE TUESDAY CLUB

 By Anna Fredriksson

-The cooking class becomes her lifeline.
-She meets new people and learns about her own strengths, all while her fascination for teacher – renowned chef Henrik – turns increasingly electric.
+THE COOKING CLUB becomes her lifeline.
+She meets new people and learns about her own strengths, all while her fascination for the teacher – renowned chef Henrik – turns increasingly electric.
 As the class winds down the tension between them slowly passes into a growing attraction that leads to infatuation.

-Karin who has been seeing her self as old and used up realizes that her life doesn’t have to have an expiration date.
+KARIN, WHO HAS been seeing herself as old and used up, realises that her life doesn’t have to have an expiration date.
 But is she really prepared to embrace her feelings and put her secure existence on the line.
-And above all: How can she leave her life-long partner when he has just gone through a major trauma?
+And above all: How can she leave her lifelong partner when he has just gone through a major trauma?

 Finland, Storytel